Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Klaus D\"{u}mann for kindly provides the historical default and recovery data used in this paper, Peter Thomson for useful discussions, and the credit risk quantitative team of Commonwealth Bank of Australia for influencing our knowledge of this subject.
+We would like to thank the anonymous referee for critical and constructive comments, Peter Thomson for useful discussions, and the credit risk quantitative team of Commonwealth Bank of Australia for influencing our knowledge of this subject.